 Alright, so you already know everything there is to know about web page optimization: you’ve got your keywords, your mobile site, your local citations, URL structure optimization…

-But what about your image titles and alt tags?
+But what about your image tagging and alt tags?
 Here’s the difference between the two, and the facts about which one matters more to SEO!

 Image Title vs. Image Alt Text